koterba/seats-automation/README.md

 This project demonstrates the poorly made [Seats](https://www.seatssoftware.com/education-technology/seats-mobile-app-for-students/) attendance system, which allows for automated check-ins using API calls.

+## **Warning**

+This is purely eductional, I will not be explaining how to capture your bearer token.

 ## **Table of Contents**

 - [Features](#features)